Introduction: Why CSS Organization Matters

 1. Improved Code Organization

 BEM methodology creates a clear, logical structure for your CSS.
-By organizing styles around components (blocks), you create a more modular codebase where each piece has a specific purpose.
-This makes it easier to navigate large stylesheets and quickly locate the code you need to modify.
+Organizing styles around components (blocks) produces a more modular codebase where each piece has a specific purpose, making it easier to navigate large stylesheets and quickly locate the code you need to modify.

 2. Reduced Specificity Issues